maheepisher/To-Do-App---Secure-Azure-Deployment-and-Infra-Automation/README.md

 ```

 ---
-## What to show in an interview (talking points)
-- Explain the network segmentation (why two subnets and NSG rules).
-- Describe Bastion benefits: no public IPs on VMs, browser-based SSH/RDP, audit trail via activity logs.
-- Demonstrate both ARM and Terraform outputs to prove reproducibility and idempotency.
-- Show sample Cloud Shell script that builds/pushes to ACR and reconfigures App Service to use ACR image.
-- Discuss next steps: Key Vault integration, Managed Identity, Application Insights, and GitHub Actions CI/CD pipeline.

----
 ## Files with explanations (quick)
 - **arm-templates/azure-deploy.json** — one ARM template that provisions VNet, subnets, NSG, public IP (for Bastion), Bastion Host, VM, App Service Plan & Web App.
 Parameterized for location and naming.
 - **terraform/main.tf** — Terraform equivalent with comments and variables.
 Also contains ACR, App Service, VM and Bastion pieces.